Quantum key distribution: DARPA

 The DARPA Quantum Network, was a 10-node quantum key distribution network, which ran continuously for four years, 24 hours a day, from 2004 to 2007 in Massachusetts in the United States.
 It was developed by BBN Technologies, Harvard University, Boston University, with collaboration from IBM Research, the National Institute of Standards and Technology, and QinetiQ.
 It supported a standards-based Internet computer network protected by quantum key distribution.

 SECOQC

-The world's first computer network protected by quantum key distribution was implemented in October 2008, at a scientific conference in Vienna.
+The first computer network protected by quantum key distribution was implemented in October 2008, at a scientific conference in Vienna.
 The name of this network is SECOQC (Secure Communication Based on Quantum Cryptography) and the EU funded this project.
 The network used 200 km of standard fibre-optic cable to interconnect six locations across Vienna and the town of St Poelten located 69 km to the west.

 SwissQuantum

 Id Quantique has successfully completed the longest running project for testing Quantum Key Distribution (QKD) in a field environment.
 The main goal of the SwissQuantum network project installed in the Geneva metropolitan area in March 2009, was to validate the reliability and robustness of QKD in continuous operation over a long time period in a field environment.
 The quantum layer operated for nearly 2 years until the project was shut down in January 2011 shortly after the initially planned duration of the test.